 The Karen Hilltribes Trust (KHT) is a British registered charity (Charity No. 1093548) that has worked with the Karen people living in Northern Thailand for over three decades.
 As a community-led organisation, we partner with rural Karen communities to create sustainable solutions to improve community health, secure livelihoods and increase access to education.
 By taking a holistic approach to the complex socio-economic issues at hand, we aim to achieve sustainable change and empower Karen communities across Northern Thailand to improve their own lives.

-A secure and sustainable future for all Karen communities in Northern Thailand
+A secure future for the Karen communities of Northern Thailand

-To empower Karen communities in Northern Thailand to improve their health, livelihoods and education
+To partner with Karen communities to improve their health, livelihoods and access to education

-- Increase access to education for disadvantaged Karen children and young adults to enhance their future prospects and opportunities
+- Increase access to education for children and young adults to improve their opportunities

 1986 is the year we implemented our very first water project!